joBr99/nspanel-lovelace-ui/README.md

 ### Flashing of the Display Firmware with FlashNextion doesn't work

 1. Make sure to use the [tasmota32-nspanel.bin](https://github.com/tasmota/install/raw/main/firmware/unofficial/tasmota32-nspanel.bin) Tasmota build.
-2. Make sure to use an WebServer which supports http range requests HomeAssistant, apache2 or nginx for exmaple.
+2. Make sure to use an WebServer which supports http range requests like HomeAssistant, apache2 or nginx for exmaple.
 3. Make sure to use HTTP and **not HTTPS**

 ### My flashing doesn't start at all